The Biosecurity Act 2014 (the Act) commenced on 1 July 2016.

 How to register

-You will be able to obtain an application form to register as a biosecurity entity and be allocated a PIC by:
+You will be able to register as a biosecurity entity and be allocated a PIC by either:

 - contacting your local Department of Agriculture and Fisheries regional office for an application form

 - calling the Department of Agriculture and Fisheries Customer Service Centre on 13 25 23.